emorale112/5936/docs/basics/Authentication.md

       secret:       cb06cb755b868a819ead51671f0f7e9c35c7c4cbbae0e38bef167e0e4ba64ee6
       redirect_uri: https://example.com/callback

 The `redirect_uri` is sometimes referred to as a `callback URI` and the id can also be called a `client_id`.
 The id and secret will be generated when you supply a `redirect_uri` to Gusto.
+OAuth2 does not support wildcard URIs or URIs with fragments (e.g #).

-(Note: when you receive your API keys for Gusto, we will include an API Token.
-This API token is only used when creating a company through the API.)
+*Note: when you receive your API keys for Gusto, we will include an API Token.
+This API token is only used when creating a company through the API.*

 #### Authorization Code